 Students will learn to articulate clear positions, explain how key concepts are related, and to understand the value of philosophy for all students.
 This course will help students by examining systematic answers about what constitutes a successful life.
 Students will study (purportedly) coherent patterns of ideas.

-Send me your Essay as a PDF.
-Attach the paper to an e-mail (do not send as the body of an e-mail) and send it to firstname.lastname@example.org.
+Send me your essays as a PDF.
+Attach the paper to an e-mail (do not send as the body of an e-mail) and send it to email@example.com.
 Mail your paper from the account at which you would like to receive it when I return them.
 Names your document with your email userid and the number of the essay.
-So, for example, the document on the desktop would be called “cciocchetti1.docx.”
+So, for example, the document on the desktop would be called “cciocchetti1.pdf.”
 You, of course, have a different userid.
 Papers that are not named correctly will be penalized up to 10%.

 All assignments should conform to MLA format (a more useful site).
 Failure to cite properly can lead to an Honor Code violation even if unintentional.
 Less seriously, failure to conform to MLA format could have serious consequences for your grade on that assignment, e.g., a deduction of 10%, 20% or even 50%.
 If you have questions, ask.